 Why the Difference?

-It’s also worth noting that a tractor battery is usually more rugged than a car battery.
+It’s also worth noting that a battery for a tractor is usually more rugged than one for a car.
 This makes it better able to deal with the vibration, jolts, and bumps that come with operating farm equipment.

 Do You Really Need One, Though?